Wow! Time flies! I can’t believe how long it’s been since I posted last.

-First, you start mentally exhausted from moving and I have making decisions.
-Well that’s basically all unpacking is….deciding where everything should go.
+First, you start mentally exhausted from moving and I having to make decisions.
+Well, that’s basically all unpacking is….deciding where everything should go.
 It’s like starting with a clean slate, so I wanted to make sure that everything was in the best place possible.
 Our other big problem, we moved from a 3000 sq ft house into a 1200 sq ft house.
 Where does everything go?
 We did pare down what we moved.
-We had a huge garage sale and donated or trashed a lot of stuff but we still had a struggle to find a home for everything but we finally got everything unpacked that we need.
+We had a huge garage sale and donated or trashed a lot of stuff but we still had the struggle to find a home for everything but we finally got everything unpacked that we need.
 (Unfortunately, it’s still a struggle when we are looking for random items that never made it out of their box.)

 Getting Settled Emotionally and Mentally…

 I wish I could say that it was an easy transition and everything went well, but that would be lying and the point of this blog is to be authentic.
 Moving from a large house to a small house brought more struggles than just where to put things.
 We have 2 kids (10 and 6 at the time we moved) and they were used to lots of space to run around and play.
 Unfortunately, that is a luxury we just don’t have in this home.
 It’s a ranch with a somewhat finished section in the basement – finished enough for kids to play 🙂 .